The Iowa caucuses are six months away. Some Republicans fear Trump is unstoppable - ExBulletin

 While his rivals spent Friday in Iowa at the Family Leadership Summit, Trump headed to Florida, where he will have the stage largely to himself at the annual Turning Point Action conference, a gathering of thousands of young conservatives.

-While DeSantis has a years-long relationship with organizer Charlie Kirk and was featured at last year’s event alongside Trump and received a warm welcome from the crowd, DeSantis declined the invitation from the group, citing a scheduling conflict.
+While DeSantis has a years-long relationship with organizer Charlie Kirk and was featured at last year’s event alongside Trump and received a warm reception from the crowd, DeSantis declined the band’s invitation. , citing a scheduling conflict.

 Asa Hutchinson, the former Arkansas governor who is among those challenging Trump for the nomination, said he still believes Trump can be beaten.
 But he said two things needed to change.